Culprits of blasphemy to be dealt with iron hands, brought to book: Nisar

 dealt with iron hands and brought to book.

-against blasphemers and whole nation stands with the government in
+The government was fully prepared to take strict action against blasphemers and whole nation stands with the government in

 this fight, he said this while addressing an inaugural ceremony of